CarlaLorenteAnon/project-1/resources/readme.md

 ### Notes on Datasets
 ##### Census
-The census data was created by running api commands, so has no source and is currently subject to change.
+The census data was created by utilizing the census api.
+It includes columns median age, population, and median income organized by county

 ##### Covid
 The covid data was sourced from New York Times, and is cumulative i.e. line has form